juarendra/ERGODOX_MOD_OLED_ENCH_QMK_VIA/README.md

 # Redox-Mod-QMK-VIA
-This is MOD of ergodash, the normal ergodash just have Swith MX.
+This is MOD of redox, the normal redox just have Swith MX.
 This mod is for add Encoder, Oled and make it hotswapable with Khail Hotswap

 ## Spesification
 - Arduino Pro Micro Type C as Microcontroller